noir-lang/noir/docs/docs/dev_docs/contracts/syntax/storage.md

 Allows us to modify the storage by inserting a note into the set.

-#include_code insert /yarn-project/aztec-nr/aztec/src/state_vars/set.nr rust

 A commitment from the note will be generated, and inserted into data-tree, allowing us to later use in contract interactions.

-Recall that the content of the note should be shared with the owner to allow them to use it, as mentioned this can be done via an [encrypted log](./events.md#encrypted-events), or offchain via web2, or completely offline.
+The content of the note should be shared with the owner to allow them to use it.
+This can be done via an [encrypted log](./events.md#encrypted-events), or offchain via web2, or completely offline.

 #include_code insert /yarn-project/aztec-nr/easy-private-state/src/easy_private_state.nr rust